Delaware Corporation: Everything You Need to Know

 In Delaware, a company's directors must at all times maximize profits for shareholders.
 No matter how these decisions will affect the company's employees or the environment, the company must work to raise the share prices.
 Other states have provisions that allow a business to take into account the employees or other stakeholders, not just shareholders.

 It has been argued that Delaware law is undemocratic.
-The state of Delaware is only minimally affected by a company's business and yet it dictates the governing rules for a how a company treats people that are located in other states.
+The state of Delaware is only minimally affected by a company's business and yet it dictates the governing rules for how a company treats people that are located in other states.
 The power given to the state of Delaware to make these business decisions has minimal or no accountability.

 On top of this, there's no incentive for Delaware to make changes.
 Delaware receives a lot of money from the businesses that incorporate in Delaware.
 If it changed its laws to be more favorable to employees, the businesses would leave, reducing Delaware's income.